Day 1 Bangkok

 Day 5 Phitsanulok - Lampang

-This afternoon we'll drive to Lampang for an overnight stay.Meals included: B,L,D
+This afternoon we'll drive to Lampang for your overnight stay.Meals included: B,L,D

 Day 6 Lampang - Chiang Mai